Team2470/FRC-2019/.github/ISSUE_TEMPLATE/cleanup.md

 ---

 **What is being affected**
-A clear and concise description of what the bug is.
+A clear and concise description of what is being changed.

-**What is being changed**
+**How is it being changed**
-Steps to reproduce the behavior:
+How is the code being changed.

 **Additional context**
-Add any other context about the problem here.
+Add any other context here.